 I’d suggest getting a Carver if you want something that’s in between a cruiser and surfskate.

 If you want a surfskate that has more stability than others, then I’d say go for it.
-Otherwise, if you want something for surf training, I wouldn’t suggest it.
+Otherwise, if you want something that offers deeper carving, I’d suggest looking into…

 This is where I take everything apart and inspect the quality of the board.

-I decided to go with the C7 trucks (mostly because I had no idea what I was doing) but like I stated earlier in this article, I have/tested the CX trucks as well.
+I decided to go with the C7 trucks (mostly because I had no idea what I was doing), but as I stated earlier in this article, I have/tested the CX trucks as well.
 If I were to buy again, I’d choose the CX over the C7.

 Although there’s not a massive difference – either one you pick will probably be fine.

 Overall, the build quality is really solid to all other surfskates I’ve tried.
-You can tell they’ve been through numerous versions to make it sleek.
+You can tell they’ve been through numerous versions to get it just right.